deepnothing/invoice-app/README.md

-Application for keeping track of invoices and generating new ones ReactJS frontend
+Application for keeping track of invoices and generating new ones <br>
+ReactJS frontend
 ExpressJS backend
 PostgreSQL DB